cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 able to create different types of plots utilizing the figure created with the figure function.

-#### Saving Figures as PNG and SVG
+#### Saving Figures as PNG

-In order to save figures as a PNG or a SVG, both Selenium and a web driver will need to be installed.
+In order to save figures as a PNG, both Selenium and a web driver will need to be installed.
 We will use Chromium here for our web driver.
-To install both at once, use the command:
+To install both at once, use the commands:

+(Windows)
 ```bash
 $ pip install selenium chromedriver-binary
 $ pip install chromedriver-binary-auto
 ```

+There seems to be issues installing `chromedriver-binary` on Mac computers due to the built-in security, so it is recommended to simply save Bokeh figures as a `.html` file.

 When writing a program, Chromium must be added to the PATH through these import
 statements: